elunna/nerfhack-changelog/README.md

 * Suggest donation amount (relative to XP level) when #chatting to priests
 * Change woundedlegs, glowhands, and barehanded statuses to opt-out so they are available by default
 * NERFHACKOPTIONS instead of NETHACKOPTIONS
+* Added a "Rabid" status for when the player is rabid
+* Added a "Phasing" status for hwen the player is phasing

 ## New config options